zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 set up the right permissions.
 In ZenML, this process is simplified with the use of [Service Connectors](../../stacks-and-components/auth-management).
-For this example, we will go ahead and use the [implicit authentication feature of our GCP service connector](../../stacks-and-components/auth-management/gcp-service-connector.md#implicit-authentication) if you haven't already created a service connector in the last section yet:
+For this example, we will go ahead and use the [implicit authentication feature of our Azure service connector](../../stacks-and-components/auth-management/gcp-service-connector.md#implicit-authentication) if you haven't already created a service connector in the last section:

 ```shell
 zenml service-connector register azure_connector --type azure --auth-method implicit --auto-configure
 ```
-Once the service connector is set up, we can register [a Skypilot orchestrator](../../stacks-and-components/component-guide/orchestrators/skypilot-vm.md) using the connection:
+Once the service connector is set up, we can register [a Skypilot orchestrator](../../stacks-and-components/component-guide/orchestrators/skypilot-vm.md):

 ```shell
 zenml orchestrator register skypilot_orchestrator -f vm_azure -c azure_connector